My first computer was a .386 (12MHz) with 2MB of RAM running MS-DOS in 1994 when I was about 9 years old.

-After a year of programming with Basic, I got to know other programming languages such as C, Pascal, VB, FoxPro, C++, Assembly, etc. Learned a bit about each I chose C. This allowed me to experience a bit of low-level programming, like creating a bootloader using Assembly and C. I even found the screen video memory address (0xA000) by trial and error!
+After a year of playing with Basic, I got to know other programming languages such as C, Pascal, VB, FoxPro, C++, Assembly, etc. Learned a bit about each and found C is my favorite.
+This allowed me to discover more about low-level programming, like creating a bootloader linking Assembly and C. I even found the screen video memory address (

-The first real programming job that I was paid for, was developing a cutting optimization software in C++ (MFC) in 2003.
-I wrote my first web application in PHP around 2004 and immediately moved toward C# and .NET 2.0 and started building my career on top of Microsoft platforms.
-Since then, I developed tons of application using almost all MS technologies, from Desktop to Web.
+The first real programming job that I was paid for, was developing a cutting optimization software using C++ (MFC) in 2003.
+I wrote my first web application in PHP around 2004 and immediately moved to C# and .NET 2.0 and started building my career on top of Microsoft platforms.
+For the next decade, I developed tons of applications using almost all MS technologies, from Desktop to Web.

-In Dec 2013, I made a big decision.
+In Dec 2013, I made a big decision!
 I moved to the wild and free world of the open source and completely moved my career to the open source ecosystem and never looked back.
-Scala helped me a lot in this journey; not only it offered me all the features of C# but also introduced me to the Functional Programming paradigm.
+Scala helped me a lot in this journey; not only it offered me all C# features but also introduced me to a deeper level of Functional Programming paradigm.